pluralsight/guides/in-review/front-end-javascript/how-to-build-a-public-anonymous-chat-app-in-javascript/article.md

 We're all familiar with instant messaging and using it to chat with people in real-time.
-Sometimes, though, we might want an app which allows us to send messages anonymously to friends, or to chat anonymously with strangers in close proximity.
+Sometimes, though, we might want an app which allows us to send messages anonymously to friends or to chat anonymously with strangers nearby.
 An example of such an app is [Truth](https://itunes.apple.com/us/app/truth-be-honest/id791407399), which lets you talk with people on your contact list without disclosing your identity.

 In this tutorial, I'll be showing you how to build a public anonymous chat app in JavaScript (using NodeJS and Express on the server, and VanillaJS on the client) and Pusher.
 Pusher allows us to build scalable and reliable real-time applications, and since we need real-time delivery of chat messages, this is a key component of the chat app.
 The image below depicts what we will be building: